ManojChandran/eduk8snotes/notes/chapter_08_Deployments.md

 ### How deployment works?
 We describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.

+### How do Deployments ensure application availability?
+Deployment Controller changes the actual state to the desired state at a controlled rate, making sure application highly available.

+### What are rolling updates in Kubernetes?
+A rolling update allows a Deployment update to take place with zero downtime.
+It does this by incrementally replacing the current Pods with new ones.

 ### What is a deployment strategy?
 A deployment strategy is a way to change or upgrade an Kubernetes workloads (Application) with less downtime ever possible.